 How Long Puppyhood Lasts

 All dogs develop at different rates, with small breeds generally developing the most quickly, large breeds more slowly, and giant breeds being the late bloomers.
 For many dogs, five or six months and younger is considered puppyhood; then your pup enters adolescence.

 Don’t take a pup away from his canine family before eight weeks of age.
-His mom and littermates teach him a lot about how to get along with other dogs during this period.
+His mom and litter-mates teach him a lot about how to get along with other dogs during this period.

 Keep your puppy in the house and around the family.
-Isolating your puppy will come back to haunt you later, in the shape of fear or aggression.
-Dogs are very social animals; there’s really no such thing as a “good outdoor dog.”
+Isolating your puppy will come back to haunt you in the shape of fear or aggression.
+Dogs are social animals; there’s really no such thing as a “good outdoor dog.”

 For a safe, friendly, and confident dog, expose your puppy to everything and anything he’ll do or see as an adult.
 This includes:

-- Other pets
+- Other dogs and pets